 “Within 24 hours, the visitor has a tailored itinerary suggesting locations to stay and what to do, matching their interests.”

-TTT also participated at the three major caravan and camping shows at Brisbane, Sydney and Melbourne under the Caravanning Queensland banner, continuing its efforts in the self-drive market.
+The destination was also well showcased at the three major caravan and camping shows at Brisbane, Sydney and Melbourne under the Caravanning Queensland banner, continuing its efforts in the self-drive market.

 Mr Stevenson thanked his fellow board members, for their continued support.
 “They have brought an enormous amount of industry experience to the table for the collective benefit of the Atherton Tablelands.